-After an overnight fast, a patient is placed on a motorized table with a foot board at one end and is held in place by a single strap over the stomach; an IV line is inserted.
-After the patient remains supine for 15 min, the table is tilted nearly upright to 60 to 80° for 45 min.
-If vasovagal symptoms develop, vasovagal syncope is confirmed.
-If they do not occur, a drug (eg, isoproterenol) may be given to induce them.
-Sensitivity varies from 30 to 80% depending on the protocol used.
-The false-positive rate is 10 to 15%.
+After an overnight fast, a patient is placed on a motorized table with a foot board at one end and is held in place by straps over the body; an IV line is inserted.
+After the patient remains supine for 15 min, the table is tilted nearly upright to 60 to 80° for 45 min during which symptoms and vital signs are monitored.

 With vasovagal syncope, heart rate and BP usually decrease.
 Some patients have only a decrease in heart rate (cardioinhibitory); others have only a decrease in BP (vasodepressor).
-Other responses include a gradual decrease in systolic and diastolic BP with little change in heart rate (dysautonomic pattern), significant increase in heart rate (> 30 beats/min) with little change in BP (postural orthostatic tachycardia syndrome), and report of syncope with no hemodynamic changes (psychogenic syncope).
+Other responses that suggest alternative diagnoses include a gradual decrease in systolic and diastolic BP with little change in heart rate (dysautonomic pattern), significant increase in heart rate (> 30 beats/min) with little change in BP (postural orthostatic tachycardia syndrome), and report of syncope with no hemodynamic changes (psychogenic syncope).

-Drug NameSelect Brand Names
+Drug NameSelect Trade